gscano/buffer_handle/README.md

 ### Large buffers

 Sometimes, the longest value that could be written to a buffer is much larger than the actual average length.
 In order to avoid padding a large memory region every time **reset** is called, some functions take `previous_length` as an additional argument.
 This extra argument is used to keep track of the length of the written data after a call.
 It will then be reused by the next invocation to limit the portion touched by a **reset**.
 Similarly, some functors have a template parameter `bool IsLong` which can be set to `true` to indicate that the buffer to handle will be large.
 The `previous_length` will then be added to the functor and its management will be transparent for the caller.
+This behavior can also be triggered by two consecutive **write**s depending on the size of each content (see #pad).

 ## Example

 Let's consider as an [example](example.cpp) a buffer which would hold `At 09:23, the weather is sunny with a temperature of 23°C.` and where the `09:23`, `is`, `sunny`, `23` and `C` parts would be subject to modifications.

-First, the signature of the function handling such buffer would be as follow:
+First, the signature of the function handling such buffers would be as follow:

 ```cpp
 template<config Config, std::size_t MaxDescriptionLength, action Action,